jorgefranconunes/tea/00README.txt

-4. Make the necessary changes to the "%TEA_BASE_DIR%\bin\tsh.bat" file to reflect your particular instalation, where "TEA_BASE_DIR" is the directory where you installed the Tea 3 package.
+4. Make the necessary changes to the "%TEA_BASE_DIR%\bin\tsh.bat" file to reflect your particular installation, where "TEA_BASE_DIR" is the directory where you installed the Tea 3 package.
 Just edit it with Notepad or your text editor of choice.
 This "tsh.bat" is the DOS batch file used to launch a Tea interpreter from within the DOS